geebee101/newthai/docs/README.md

-# Landing page
+# Landing page NewThai

-This will be the documentation
+Utilities and resources for Thai adult learners

+Licences:
+- licence for the data and assets is CC BY-SA 4.0.
+- licence for the code is TBD